rpoplawski/hackathon/README.md

 #HR Pro
 ##Description
 This project consisted of a team of four people collaborating together.
-To visit the HR Pro application, go here. <a href= "" > here</a>.
+To visit the HR Pro application, go here: <a href= "" > here</a>.

-##Instructions

 ##Features
 - names of employees
 - department in which employees work
 - years of employees are employeed
 - position of employee
-- work status of employee is either "full-time" or part-time
+- work status of employee is either "full-time" or "part-time"
 - employee pay is either "hourly" or "salary"?

 ##Instructions